cekit/cekit/docs/redhat.rst

 Red Hat Environment
 ===================
-If you running Cekit in Red Hat internal infrastructure it behaves differently.
+If you are running Cekit in Red Hat internal infrastructure it behaves differently.
 This behavior is triggered by changing :ref:`redhat configuration option<redhat_config>` in Cekit configuration file.

 Tools